 Explore Indigenous cultures and arts in the ancestral home of the Tlingit, Haida, and Tsimshian peoples

 Alaska Native Languages and Studies at UAS examines three primary components of modern and historical Alaska Native life: language, art, and society.

 Northwest Coast art courses include formline design, carving, weaving, and textiles.
-Examine modern and historical material from diverse perspectives, seek an understanding of what it means to live in Alaska today, and connect with the lands, languages, and peoples of Southeast Alaska.
+Examine modern and historical material from diverse perspectives, seek an understanding of what it means to live in Alaska today, and connect with the lands, stories, and peoples of Southeast Alaska.